decred/vspd/docs/deployment.md

 Each voting server should be running an instance of dcrd and dcrwallet.
-The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permenantly unlocked and have voting enabled (`--enablevoting`). vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.
+The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permenantly unlocked and have voting enabled (`--enablevoting`). dcrwallet is also required to have the manual tickets option (`--manualtickets`) enabled which disables dcrwallet adding tickets arriving over the network.
+Without this option set, a user could reuse voting addresses the VSP's voting wallets already have private keys for, resulting in the VSP voting tickets without a fee paid. vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.

 ## Front-end Server